Zhostt/Mind-Games/README.md

 ### Hexlet tests and linter status:
 [![Actions Status](https://github.com/Zhostt/frontend-project-44/workflows/hexlet-check/badge.svg)](https://github.com/Zhostt/frontend-project-44/actions)

 Sup, this is my first project.

-Truly cool stuff.
+In contains 5 classic brain-games to train you brain and enjoy my programming skills.

+Minimal requirements: PC, brain.

+How to install: just grab the project directory

+How to lauch: through bin-files with game names.
+Also you can type game-gamename (even, progression, gcd, prome, calc) in command promt to launch.

 Here is ascinema link to my first 'Even or Odd' game in its glorious action: https://asciinema.org/a/cjGcfiLnt8iYHHysRE9OEUzDj